Arkansas Security Deposit Law: Return Deadline, Limits, and How to Get It Back

 Penalties for wrongful withholding

-• Bring your lease, move-in/move-out photos, the itemized statement (or proof none was sent), and your demand letter.
+• Bring your lease, move-in and move-out photos, the itemized statement (or proof none ever came), and your demand letter.

-Legal aid or a tenant attorney is worth a call if the dollar amount is large, if the landlord is corporate or using an attorney, or if you are unsure whether the statute even covers your landlord.
-This article is general information, not legal advice; Arkansas law changes and some cities or counties may add their own rules, so confirm the current Arkansas statute or consult an Arkansas landlord-tenant attorney about your situation.
+Legal aid or a tenant attorney is worth a call if the amount is large, if you want the statutory attorney's fee, or if you are unsure whether the statute even covers your landlord — that last question decides everything else.
+This article is general information, not legal advice; Arkansas law changes, so confirm the current Arkansas statute or consult an Arkansas landlord-tenant attorney about your situation.

 Frequently asked questions